chakahamilton/chakahamilton/README.md

 8 years ago, I started brewing beer, and that then turned into another hobby of building brewing rigs.
 I’ve found that most Home-brewers are also makers.

 In late 2017 I was diagnosed with squamous cell carcinoma.
 While fighting that battle and winning at it, I came up with several Ideas that would help people in my situation.
-The projects you’ll see here on the site are the results of those Ideas.
-When you have a lot of time on your hands like I did, you come up with some amazing things.
+The projects you’ll see in my Github are the results of those ideas.